-Academics Yale education prepares students for an unpredictable future, not by training them for particular careers but by teaching them how to learn.
+Yale education prepares students for an unpredictable future, not by training them for particular careers but by teaching them how to learn.
 Since its founding in 1701, Yale has been committed to this idea of a liberal education.
-In 1828 the Yale faculty reformulated Yale's fundamental educational goals in a report that served as an important guide for all American colleges in the nineteenth century.
-"Our object," wrote the faculty, "is not to teach that which is peculiar to any one of the professions, but to lay the foundation which is common to them all....The student must be thrown upon the resources of his own mind.
+In 1828 the faculty reformulated Yale's fundamental educational goals in a report that served as an important guide for all American colleges in the nineteenth century.
+"Our object," wrote the faculty, "is not to teach that which is peculiar to any one of the professions, but to lay the foundation which is common to them all The student must be thrown upon the resources of his own mind.
 Without this, the whole apparatus of libraries, and instruments, and specimens, and lectures, and teachers, will be insufficient to secure distinguished excellence.
 The scholar must form himself by his own exertions.
 The advantages furnished by residence in a college can do little more than stimulate and aid his personal efforts."

 Today, perhaps more than ever, these words of 1828 ring especially true.
-The 2003 Report on Yale College Education echoes this earlier statement and looks beyond the ivy-covered walls by affirming that "the academic study of the international world and first-hand experience of foreign cultures are crucial training for citizens of the global future."
-In our complex and rapidly changing world, a sound education can never be considered finished or complete.
+The 2003 Report on Yale College Education echoes this earlier statement even as it looks beyond the ivy walls, affirming that "the academic study of the international world and first-hand experience of foreign cultures are crucial training for citizens of the global future."
+Yet even the broadest and most balanced education can never be considered truly finished.
 Yale strives to develop in its students the practical abilities they need to contribute to society while ensuring that their education will enable them to deal with the unexpected turns society will take.
 At its most fundamental level, however, Yale's purpose is to instill in its students an affection for learning that leads to development of their intellectual, creative, and moral capacities throughout the whole of their lives.

 "The most distinguishing feature of our undergraduate education was faculty openness and accessibility.
 We learned without being coerced, without pampering; we were free to make our own conclusions."

 A group of recent graduates of Yale College